 In June 2004 “AtaXia”, a collaboration with Wayne McGregor’s company Random Dance, based on “Trance”, premiered at Sadler’s Wells, London with further performances in Amsterdam, Bruges and New York in 2005.

-In 2013 Icebreaker will be mounting the second part of an ongoing examination of electronica in live performance with a new project, based around the music of Kraftwerk, in association with Tim Boon, chief curator at London’s Science Museum, and Bryony Dixon, curator of silent film at the BFI.
-The new project will be premiered at the Science Museum in early 2013, before touring in the UK and Ireland.
+In 2013 Icebreaker will be mounting the second part of an ongoing examination of electronica in live performance with a new project, based around the music of Kraftwerk, in association with Tim Boon, chief curator at London’s Science Museum, with music created by J Peter Schwalm and a new film by Sophie Clements and Toby Cornish.
+Kraftwerk Uncovered was premiered at the Science Museum in January 2014, before touring in the UK and Ireland.

 Since 2006, Icebreaker’s monthly internet radio show has been available totallyradio.com, where their own music can be heard alongside an eclectic and heady mix of music from a wide spectrum of genres.